authgear/authgear-server/docs/specs/account-linking.md

   - `error`: Reject the signup with an error.
   - `login`: Switch to login flow of the existing account.
     - This will not be implemented as it seems a duplicate of `"error"`.
   - `login_and_link`: Switch to login flow of the existing account.
 After user completing the login flow, add the new oauth identity to the logged in account.
-When `login_and_link` is choosed, the following additional configs are available:
-    - `login_flow`: The login flow name to switch to when an linking occurs.
-The selected login flow must start with a `identity` step.
-This field can be omitted.
-If omitted, the default value will be the same flow name
-    - Read the [Login and link flow](#login-and-link-flow) section for the detailed behavior of this option.
+When `login_and_link` is choosed, read the [Login and link flow](#login-and-link-flow) section for the detailed behavior of this option.
   - `always_link_without_login`: This is similar to `login_and_link`, but no login is required.
 Caution: This could become a risk that someone will be able to takeover some authgear accounts using identities from the oauth provider.
 Only use this option if you trust the oauth provider and knows the linking logics works as you expected.
   - `link_without_login_when_verified`: This is similar to `login_and_link`, but no login is required only if the oauth provider claims that the email in the user's claim is verified, by using the `email_verified` claim.
   - `create_new_account`: Create a new account with this new identity, ignoring the link.